-Since its official debut in the market last year, Jeep’s all-new Gladiator has consistently bagged awards from the industry, including the 2020 North American Truck of the Year accolade from the North American Car of the Year jury.
+Since its official debut last year, Jeep’s all-new Gladiator has consistently bagged awards from the industry, including the 2020 North American Truck of the Year accolade from the North American Car of the Year jury.

 The award was not an easy win for the Gladiator considering the extremely tough competition among rivaling truck brands in the United States.
 But the model eked out a win over fellow finalists Ford Ranger and Ram Heavy Duty.
 The Gladiator’s win is the second time a Jeep model won the coveted award since the Jeep Grand Cherokee in 1999.